-The main priority of 2009 for Serabi was to stay in business; the global financial crisis and virtual cessation of access to capital markets made life very difficult for companies with limited revenue.
+The main priority of 2009 was to conserve cash resources whilst keeping its asset holdings intact; the global financial crisis and virtual cessation of access to capital markets made life very difficult for companies with limited revenue.
 All exploration activity was placed on hold.
 Following the suspension of the underground operation, a change of mine plan was submitted to the DNPM and the Company commenced limited gold production from some oxide ore mining, which had been successfully piloted the previous year.
 This small scale surface oxide ore mining was restricted largely to the top 20 metres from surface, where the mineralization has been weathered.
 Beyond a depth of 20 metres the oxide mineralization changes into a transition zone, before finally encountering the harder sulphide ore at depth.
 The oxide ore is very amenable to processing with Serabi's existing CIP plant from which it is possible to produce gold in the form of bullion bars.
 However, in both the transition and sulphide zones the gold is associated with copper (in the oxide ore the copper has been leached away) and this material can only be treated through flotation, which produces a concentrate.

 The reduction in labour costs following the suspension of underground mine production, meant the gold production from oxide mining activity began to generate meaningful though limited revenue which helped meet site costs.
 It should be noted that the oxide ore mined was from material outside the declared mineral resource.
-No official resource estimation has ever been undertaken upon this material.
+No official resource estimation has ever been undertaken to estimate the potential oxide resources at the Palito mine-site